 Small animal clinical nutrition residency programs are 2-year programs designed for individuals who have already earned a Doctor of Veterinary Medicine (DVM) from an accredited university.
 The residency programs are designed to provide postdoctoral students with specific clinical training in providing nutritional health plans for small animals, such as dogs and cats.
 Programs accredited by the American College of Veterinary Nutrition (ACVN) typically prepare graduates to take the ACVN certifying examination.

 Typically, students must have a DVM before they can participate in a residency program to specialize in small animal nutrition.
 Some schools may allow master's degree-holders with strong academic standing to enroll with an additional year of training.
 Most programs demand at least one year of clinical veterinary experience prior to application, though licensure might not be required.
 Pre-residency internships are encouraged.

 Most animal clinical nutrition residency programs do not rely on traditional courses, though students who have not met all academic prerequisites must usually take additional courses along with completion of clinical rotations.
-Typically, students' responsibilities are divided between clinical experiences and teaching practicums.
+Typically, students' responsibilities are divided between clinical experiences in veterinary clinics or hospitals and teaching practicums.
 In clinical rotations, students cover the following topics:

 - Nutritional consultation

 - Devising feeding plans

 Although not all veterinarians become animal nutritionists, canine nutritionists must usually become veterinarians.
 The U.S. Bureau of Labor Statistics (BLS) does not offer specific data for the specialty.
 However, the agency reported that veterinarians held about 56,020 jobs in 2012, with a projected employment increase of 36% between 2010-2020.
 The median annual salary of a veterinarian was $84,460 as of May 2012.